 But his childhood eating adventures left their impression.
 Ford's passion is still for the freshest, most available foods, pre-pared simply to bring out their true flavors.

 The Monterey resident was named executive chef at Ventana just before the re-opening of its restaurant in the fall of 2009.
-The inn turned an unfortunate event into an opportunity for an upgrade — a structural fire in August 2008 ultimately became a plus, because it made it possible for the Restaurant at Ventana to add an all-new wine room and interiors, as well as upgrades to its legendary outdoor dining terraces, which overlook 50-mile views
+The inn turned an unfortunate event into an opportunity for an upgrade — a structural fire in August 2008 ultimately became a plus, because it made it possible for the Restaurant at Ventana to add an all-new wine room and interiors, as well as upgrades to its legendary outdoor dining terraces, which overlook 50-mile views of the shimmering Pacific.

 Not only was Ford responsible for lunches and dinners at the restaurant, he also watched over all culinary production at the inn, which included room service, weddings, special events and executive retreats, all handled by a kitchen staff of 24.